visipedia/iwildcam_comp/readme.md

 ## Dates
 |||
 |------|---------------|
-Competition Starts |February, 2020|
+Competition Starts |March 9, 2020|
-Submission Deadline|April 15th, 2020|
+Submission Deadline|May 11, 2020|

 ## Details and Evaluation